jamiewannenburg/Prover9-Mace4-Web/prover9-mace4-gui/README.md

 1. Make sure Docker and docker-compose are installed on your system

-2. Build and run the container, first check the `docker-compose.yml` to set the correct `PROVER9_API_URL` environment variable which is forwarded to `/api` endpoint:
+2. Build and run the container, first check the `nginx.conf` and change `proxy_pass` url to a prover9-mace4-api instance:
 ```bash
 cd prover9-mace4-api
 docker compose up